 Carryover of Eligibility for Free and Reduced Meal Students

-In accordance with Free and Reduced Meal Guidelines, a child’s eligibility for free and reduced meals from the 2020-21 school year (last year) will be carried into the 2021-22 school year for 30 days.
+In accordance with Free and Reduced Meal Guidelines, a child’s eligibility for free and reduced meals from the 2021-22 school year (last year) will be carried into the 2022-23 school year until September 30.
 Parents wishing to continue receiving free or reduced meal prices will need to complete and return the free and reduced meal forms as soon as possible.
 Whether a child qualified or not in a previous year, anyone can apply for this school year.
-With the new federal guidelines it is possible for a child to be eligible for the first 30 days, but not for the rest of the year.
+With the new federal guidelines it is possible for a child to be eligible until September 30, but not for the rest of the year.
 To keep from losing eligibility, all parents interested in free and reduced meals should complete the forms and return them.

 *NOTE: If an application was NOT submitted last year or the student was NOT direct certified, the student will be considered FULL PAY beginning the first day of school.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on